 Workers employed on a piece rate, temporary or casual basis are sometimes paid below minimum wage.
-For unskilled leather factory workers this can be $\leq 1.68-2.25$ a day, and around ≤ 2.92 a day for skilled stitchers.56 Therefore, wages are closer to the Tamil Nadu urban poverty line, approximately ≤ 50 a month, than to the living wage sufficient to meet the basic needs of a family of four, approximately ≤ 168 a month.57
+For unskilled leather factory workers this can be €1.68-2.25 a day, and around €2.92 a day for skilled stitchers.
+Therefore, wages are closer to the Tamil Nadu urban poverty line, approximately €50 a month, than to the living wage sufficient to meet the basic needs of a family of four, approximately €168 a month.
+The sum of the living wages are closer to the basic needs of a family of four, approximately €168 a month.